 Also available in Auckland at The Women’s Bookshop, 105 Ponsonby Road.
 09 3764399 or email@example.com

-On a personal level I share my homes with my wonderful furry companions Ollie and Archie (Auckland) and Palin (Wellington).
+I share my home in Auckland with my wonderful furry companions Ollie, Archie and Palin.
 I can't imagine what home would be like without them!